absolllute/ffmpeg-build/README.md

 ## Why?
 FFmpeg uses a sinful license that makes it awkward to package for distribution

+Later builds of Mega Hack will avoid requiring this extra step, but for now this is required unfortunately

 ## Disclaimer
 Build courtesy of [www.gyan.dev](www.gyan.dev)
 FFmpeg: [FFmpeg](https://ffmpeg.org/)